Ethan-Childs/Ethan-Childs/README.md

 - Hi, I’m @Ethan-Childs and I am a student at Texas Tech University majoring in Computer Science.
-- As for now I plan to use this platform as a catalog for my coding journey.
+- As for now I plan to use this platform as a catalog for things I code.
 - You can contact me below
    - Email ethanchildsbc@gmail.com